MohitGoel92/Customer-Marketing-Segmentation/README.md

 K-Means ++ happens in the background of our machine learning algorithm automatically.

-**Pros of K-Means Clustering**

-- Simple to understand
-- Easily adaptable
-- Works well on small or large datasets
-- Fast, efficient and performant

-**Cons of K-Means Clustering**

-- Need to choose the number of clusters

 The scatter plot below is a visualisation of our dataset under study.